 In our interview during the PC Gaming Show 2023 Preview, Simpson revealed some details about the structure of KSP2 multiplayer.
 Players can establish and join space agencies to play cooperatively together—or they can establish competing agencies, and engage in their own space races.

 Who's making Kerbal Space Program 2?

 Intercept Games, a development subsidiary of Private Division is creating Kerbal Space Program 2.

 Star Theory Games was the developer for this one, replacing Squad, who designed the first game.
 Star Theory was formerly known as Uber Entertainment, who you may remember from making Monday Night Combat and Planetary Annihilation.

-Private Division has since announced that it is moving development in-house to a newly-founded indie studio focused solely on KSP2 development.
+Private Division started moving development in-house to Intercept Games, a newly-founded indie studio focused solely on KSP2 development.
 The change doesn't necessarily represent a complete overhaul, as "key members" of the existing Kerbal 2 team including former Star Theory studio head Jeremy Ables, creative director Nate Simpson, and lead producer Nate Robinson will move to the new studio and continue working on the game.